 Here the child is miscarried or aborted prematurely but yet lives.
 It is important to note that according to Webster’s New Twentieth Century Unabridged Dictionary abortion is defined as follows:

-In other words, the normal nine months of pregnancy is “aborted” or cut short and the baby is born before it is full term.
+In other words, the normal nine months or 38 week average gestation period of pregnancy is “aborted” or cut short and the baby is born before it is full term.
 An abortion does not have to result in the death of the young being.

 Such an event would cause great pain to the woman and potentially injury to the child.
 Since no death occurred, no one is put to death; but the man who struck the woman is forced to provide financial compensation.
 Here is an important observation by one biblical scholar,